brunolnetto/manidesic/README.md

 # manidesic
-Calculates the geodesic on a n-dimensional manifold.
+Calculates the geodesic on a 2-dimensional manifold.
 Be patient, it may take some minutes.